Cranial & Physical Practitioner

 All surfaces likely to be touched by anyone will be sanitised between appointments and the room aired.

-No bedding will be used except for wipe clean pillows.
-Please bring your own clean towel to lie on, your own clean pillow cases and clean towel or blanket if you wish.
-(There will be paper on the bed and pillow.)
+No bedding will be used except for wipe clean pillows; please bring your own clean towel to lie on, another to cover you and a smal hand towel.

-I shall be wearing face mask, face shield, gloves and plastic apron.
+I shall be wearing face mask, gloves and plastic apron.
 Strict hand and forearm washing will be performed between patients.

 Patients are requested to arrive at the time of their appointment and not before, to reduce the chance of meeting other patients.
 (We may even ask you to wait in your car or outside until we phone you to come in).